Dual-comb correlation spectroscopy of thermal light: Abstract

-Our measurement exhibits a $\chi = 6.25$ that we attribute to an electronic noise floor that is $\sim$ 3 dB greater than shot noise and a heterodyne power level that is a 5 dB lower than ideal.
-This second factor is likely due to a combination of spectral mode-matching and detector saturation (see Methods).
-We show close agreement between measured SNR (circles) and the theoretical technical limit (red curve) across three orders of magnitude of thermal PSD at 1,547 nm (Fig. \ref{fig:data}c).
-Note that the theoretical technical limit does not rely on parameters fitted to the measured SNR.
-The experimental SNR is estimated by dividing the peak value of the averaged interferogram envelope by the root-mean-square value at time delays well beyond the center burst (see Methods).
+Our measurement exhibits a $\chi = 6.25$ that we attribute to an electronic noise floor that is $\sim$ 3 dB greater than shot noise and a heterodyne power level that is 5 dB lower than ideal.
+This second factor is likely due to a combination of spectral mode matching and detector saturation (see Methods).
+We show close agreement between the measured SNR (circles) and the theoretical technical limit (red curve) across three orders of magnitude of thermal PSD at 1547 nm (Fig. \ref{fig:data}c).
+Note that the theoretical technical limit does not depend on parameters fitted to the measured SNR.
+The experimental SNR is estimated by dividing the peak value of the averaged interferogram envelope by the root mean square value at time delays well beyond the center burst (see Methods).
 Hence, at lower SNR, the estimate on SNR has greater uncertainty as shown by the $\pm \sigma$ standard deviation at 16,000 averages.
 Clearly, reaching the shot noise (quantum) limit would yield a substantive improvement over the current technical limit (Fig. \ref{fig:data}c), and we address reaching that regime in the discussion.